wearepal/ranzen/docsource/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mantra's documentation!
+Welcome to ranzen's documentation!
 ==================================

 .. toctree::
    :maxdepth: 1
    :caption: Modules:

-   mantra
+   ranzen
-   mantra.hydra
+   ranzen.hydra
-   mantra.pl
+   ranzen.pl
-   mantra.torch
+   ranzen.torch
-   mantra.torch.transforms
+   ranzen.torch.transforms
-   mantra.wandb
+   ranzen.wandb